PRGO Collar Strategy

 PRGO thesis for this collar

-The market-implied 1-standard-deviation range for PRGO extends from approximately $9.34 on the downside to $12.50 on the upside.
+The market-implied 1-standard-deviation range for PRGO extends from approximately $7.07 on the downside to $12.73 on the upside.
 A PRGO collar hedges an existing long PRGO position with a protective put while financing the put cost via a short call; when the premiums roughly offset, the collar acts as a near-zero-cost insurance band around the current spot.
-Current PRGO IV rank near 41.37% is mid-range against its 1-year distribution, so the IV signal is neutral; the collar thesis on PRGO should anchor more to the directional view and the expected-move geometry.
+Current PRGO IV rank near 27.71% sits in the lower third of its 1-year distribution, where IV often re-expands toward the mean; this favors premium-buying structures and disadvantages premium-selling structures on PRGO at 99.60%.
 As a Healthcare name, PRGO options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to PRGO-specific events.

 PRGO collar positions are structurally neutral (protective); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 PRGO positions also carry Healthcare sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move PRGO alongside the broader basket even when PRGO-specific fundamentals are unchanged.
 Always rebuild the position from current PRGO chain quotes before placing a trade.